kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/04 - Should librarians restart civilization—or someone else/04 - Should librarians restart civilization—or someone else.md

 And weather forecasts use math, technically.
 Even AI inference is just math.
 And we can predict the stock market, epidemics, social media trends all from previous patterns.

-But if you’re goal is to **rebuild civilization**, you should probably get some of every single profession.
+But if you’re goal is to **rebuild civilization**, you should probably get some of every single profession, because civilization right now has that.